ephel-lang/ephel/README.md

 - out m  : instructs the surrounding ambient to exit its parent ambient m
 - open m : instructs the surrounding ambient to dissolve the boundary of an ambient m

-Note: `A@ means remote ambient in this formalism.
+Note: `A@ in this formalism means ambient hosted in another process.

 ```
     P1 :  `A[ `B@ || `C@ || `D[ R ] || <x:T>.F ]   with `B in P2 and `C@ in P3